johncowie/detox/README.md

 # Detox

 Detox is my attempt at a validation library, to scratch a particular itch that I have.
-The approach taken is a little taken to most of the existing Clojure validation libraries, with a strong emphasis on composing new validators out of smaller validators.
+The approach taken is a little different to most of the existing Clojure validation libraries, with a strong emphasis on composing new validators out of smaller validators.
 I was also interested in creating a validation library that allowed some decoupling from the validation rules and the structure of the data.

 ### How do I get it?